geoscixyz/gpg/content/magnetics/magnetics_introduction.rst

 Magnetic surveys
 ================

-In geophysical magnetic surveying the Earth's magnetic field causes, or induces, subsurface materials to become magnetized.
-Magnetic methods are used in wide range on problems:
+In geophysical magnetic surveying, the Earth's magnetic field causes, or induces, subsurface materials to become magnetized.
+Magnetic methods are used in a wide range of applications such as:

  - visualization tool for geological mapping